rsocket/rsocket/Protocol.md

 One of the important parameters for a connection is the format, layout, and any schema of the data and metadata for frames.
 This is, for lack of a better term, referred to here as "MIME Type".
-An implementation MAY use typical MIME type values or can, alternatively, MAY decide to use specific non-MIME type values to indicate format, layout, and any schema for data and metadata.
+An implementation MAY use typical MIME type values or MAY decide to use specific non-MIME type values to indicate format, layout, and any schema for data and metadata.
 The protocol implementation MUST NOT interpret the MIME type itself.
 This is an application concern only.